Buzz Aldrin: Apollo 11

 As a Presbyterian elder, Aldrin was the first and only person to hold a religious ceremony on the Moon.
 He radioed Earth: "I'd like to take this opportunity to ask every person listening in, whoever and wherever they may be, to pause for a moment and contemplate the events of the past few hours, and to give thanks in his or her own way."
-Using a kit given to him by his pastor, he took communion and read Jesus's words from the New Testament's John 15:5, as Aldrin records it: "I am the vine.
+Using a kit given to him by his pastor, he took communion and read Jesus's words from John 15:5, as Aldrin records it: "I am the vine.
 You are the branches.
 Whoever remains in me, and I in him, will bear much fruit; for you can do nothing without me."
 But he kept this ceremony secret because of a lawsuit over the reading of Genesis on Apollo 8.
 In 1970 he commented: "It was interesting to think that the very first liquid ever poured on the Moon, and the first food eaten there, were communion elements."

 On reflection in his 2009 book, Aldrin said, "Perhaps, if I had it to do over again, I would not choose to celebrate communion.
 Although it was a deeply meaningful experience for me, it was a Christian sacrament, and we had come to the moon in the name of all mankind – be they Christians, Jews, Muslims, animists, agnostics, or atheists.
 But at the time I could think of no better way to acknowledge the enormity of the Apollo 11 experience than by giving thanks to God."
-Aldrin shortly hit upon a more universally human reference on the voyage back to Earth by publicly broadcasting his reading of the Old Testament's Psalm 8:3–4, as Aldrin records: "When I considered the heavens, the work of Thy fingers, the moon and the stars which Thou hast ordained, what is man that Thou art mindful of him."
+Aldrin shortly hit upon a more universally human reference on the voyage back to Earth by publicly broadcasting his reading of Psalm 8:3–4, as Aldrin records: "When I considered the heavens, the work of Thy fingers, the moon and the stars which Thou hast ordained, what is man that Thou art mindful of him."
 Photos of these liturgical documents reveal the conflict's development as Aldrin expresses faith.